young woman smiling at the camera

 Does dry eye go away?

 If you suffer from chronic dry eye, it won’t go away on its own.
-When over-the-counter remedies don’t provide you with dry eye symptom relief, it is important to seek professional treatment in order to prevent more serious eye problems like recurring eye infections, ulcers, and damage to the cornea.5
+When over-the-counter remedies don’t provide you with dry eye symptom relief, it is important to seek professional treatment in order to prevent more serious eye problems like recurring eye infections, ulcers, and damage to the Trusetd Source Checkbox Trusted Source Dry Eyes Mayo Clinic Go to Source cornea.

 How can I have dry eye if my eyes are constantly watering?